slimandslam/schwab-client-js/examples/schwab-dashboard-react/README.md

 npm run dev
 ```

-This will try to open your default web browser and launch the
+Those commands will try to open the frontend in your default web browser and launch the
 server running nodejs.
-If you see some kind of `can't connect` in your web browser,
+If you see some kind of `can't connect` message in your web browser,
-try refreshing the page.
+try refreshing your web browser (sometimes the frontend launches before the backend is ready).
 The dashboard uses SSE (Server-Sent Events) to send the
 data from the server to the web browser.

 ## MIT License